CaptainSDD/GAYATAMA-2026/README.md

 - **The what-if simulator runs in the browser.** Moving a slider recomputes the score locally at interactive speed, with no server round trip.
-- **The frontend and backend cannot disagree.** Both import the same functions, so a score shown in the UI is the score the API would compute.
+- **The frontend and backend minimize scoring drift.** Both import the same scoring functions, while the backend remains the authoritative source for saved reports and final recommendations.
 - **The methodology is testable as a unit.** Every worked example in [docs/methodology.md](docs/methodology.md) exists as an assertion in the test suite, so the documentation cannot silently drift from the implementation.